 A second bill also passed, which introduces files of $1,000 for the initial offense and up to $10,000 for additional violations.
 It also bans all vacation rentals outside of resort areas.

-Airbnb says that pending Hawaii vacation rental bills will adversely impact the economy.
+Airbnb had said that the Hawaii vacation rental bills will adversely impact the economy.
 “Instead of bringing short-term rental rules on Oahu into the 21st Century and addressing market realities, Bill 89 would largely destroy the alternative accommodations market outside of the resort zones and inflict significant damage on small businesses and the local economy.”

-In a related court case last month, the Ninth Circuit Court of Appeals affirmed Santa Monica’s vacation rental ordinance, in spite of challenges from both HomeAway/VRBO and Airbnb.
+In a related court case in March, the Ninth Circuit Court of Appeals affirmed Santa Monica’s vacation rental ordinance, in spite of challenges from both HomeAway/VRBO and Airbnb.
 That ruling affirmed Santa Monica’s right to regulate vacation rentals to ensure adequate long term rentals for residents.

-Hawaiian Airlines chimed in on the controversy as well this week, stating in testimony that they believe the industry is essential but needs better regulation.
+Hawaiian Airlines previously chimed in on the controversy, stating in testimony that they believe the industry is essential but needs better regulation.
 “Short-term rentals within and outside of resort districts have become an expected part of the accommodations inventory in a tourism market, and a well-diversified portfolio of accommodations is an important part of a long-term, sustainable tourism strategy….
 Limiting the number and location of short-term rental units should be part of a broader and wider conversation about well-managed tourism.”

 Beat of Hawaii suggests that you look for a TVR (transient vacation rental) number associated with your Hawaii vacation rental.
 That’s your assurance that it is legal.